Shacript/jsd_jammming_assignment/README.md

 Currently Spotify API is still in Development mode .
 There might can't use on Demo

 But !
-You guys can clone this project and change ClientId to your Spotify API !
+You guys can clone this project and change ClientId,RedirectURI (src/util/Spotify.js) to your Spotify API !

 ## Install